The Real Poop

-But a couple of great ones in a roll does not a career make, and 99% of all photographers don't shoot art—they shoot cereal boxes and lug nut wrenches and bratty kids at Sears.
-The business of being a photographer has oh so much more to it than just pointing a camera at something and pushing a button.
-(We have seen some of your pictures, and most of you haven’t even mastered the pointing part.)
+But a couple of great ones in the roll does not a career make, and most photographers don't shoot art—they shoot cereal boxes and lug nut wrenches and bratty kids at Sears.
+The business of being a photographer involves oh-so-much more than just pointing a camera at something and pushing a button.

-There is also a wide range of careers in the art.
-You could go it alone, taking artsy pictures of plastic bags in alleyways and hoping someone finds them “profound” (and will pay you for said profundity).
-You could snap portraits of three-year-olds in photography studios a la Sears.
-You could become a paparazzo and spend your whole life annoying celebrities (and you would have to be able to live with yourself after causing one of them to steer into oncoming traffic just to avoid you).
-Or you could head to Milan or Kenya to take photos for your fashion or political magazine, respectively.
-(Not to say that Kenyans aren’t fashionable.)
+You could become a paparazzo and spend your whole life annoying celebrities (and then have to live with yourself after causing one of them to steer into oncoming traffic just to avoid you—way to go).
+Or you could head to Milan or Kenya to take photos for a fashion or political magazine.

 Because there's such a wide range in photography career paths, there's obviously also a wide range in the type of places that'll pay you to snap your pictures.